-The company's principal activity is to develop and manage the Shoreline Mall and to develop residential terraced houses for resale, which both form part of the development being undertaken in Smart City Malta (the Shoreline site) by the group of companies controlled by Shoreline Holdings Limited.
+The company's principal activity is to manage the Shoreline Mall shopping complex and to develop residential terraced houses for resale, which both form part of the development undertaken in Smart City Malta (the Shoreline site) by the group of companies controlled by Shoreline Holdings Limited.

 The financial statements have been prepared on the historical cost basis and in accordance with International Financial Reporting Standards as adopted by the EU.
-The significant accounting policies adopted are set out below.
+The material accounting policies adopted are set out below.
+During the prior financial period the company changed its financial year end from 30 April 2023 to 30 June 2023.
+The comparative period therefore covers a 14 month period from 1 May 2022 to 30 June 2023.
+These financial statements cover the financial year ending 30 June 2024.